vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 Both COIL and SPR tokens are inflationary, but the Treasury backing creates some assurance of a price floor via treasury redemptions.
 Spiral DAO aims to offer an additional exit strategy for users through its [redemption page](https://spiral.farm/redeem); this page uses the USDC treasury reserve and provides users with the option to exit the DAO by redeeming the Treasury backing with a 10% penalty (this penalty is configurable by the `SpiralRedeem` contract owner, currently set to a team-controlled [EOA](https://etherscan.io/address/0x6E2e85Ee5bB7b4a85e904F1e0eD5b9C7b08e5384)).

-[`SpiralRedeem`](https://etherscan.io/address/0x4fe67fd442889d158c311de734f45339ed9f3db3) is seeded with an arbitrary amount of Spiral DAO Treasury's USDC (simply transferred at the discretion of the treasury management multi-sig).
+[`SpiralRedeem`](https://etherscan.io/address/0x4fe67fd442889d158c311de734f45339ed9f3db3) is seeded with an arbitrary amount of Spiral DAO Treasury's USDC (transferred at the discretion of the treasury management multi-sig).
 At the time of writing this report, the contract held 312,000 USDC against a total supply of 4,091,200 COIL, worth approximately $9,8m.

 ![](https://i.imgur.com/1REuxzT.png)